If work is already completed

 Each person listed on the property title must complete and sign the form.

-You can lodge your application and pay the fee:
+You can lodge your application:

 What happens next?